LEBOCQTitouan/operating-system-threade-matrix-multiplication/README.md

 The matrix multiplication will be done by separating the matrix in rows batch.
 Each row batch will later on be processed by separated threads.

+The number of threads will be dynamicallly allocated depending on the number of rows and the number of core available on the computer (stable version only on apple).